hallisonoliveira/appdev-webservices-ex2/README.md

 • A diferença de dias entre as datas;

-• A diferença de semana entre as datas;
+• A diferença de semanas entre as datas;

-• A diferença de messes entre as datas;
+• A diferença de meses entre as datas;

 ## Tarefa 2
 Faça um form onde o usuário possa entrar com números separados por ';' e o servidor retorne;